jandelgado/rabtap/README.md

 Rabtap allows you also to connect simultaneously to multiple brokers and
 exchanges:

-* `$ raptap tap --uri amqp://broker1 amq.topic:# tap --uri amqp://broker2 amq.fanout:`
+* `$ rabtap tap --uri amqp://broker1 amq.topic:# tap --uri amqp://broker2 amq.fanout:`

 The example connects to `broker1` and taps to the `amq.topic` exchange and to the `amq.fanout` exchange on `broker2`.